 Before making application, the prospective applicant should satisfy themselves that the degree or diploma of European-American University will be suitable for their present and anticipated future needs.
 In doing so they should be aware of the content of the status and recognition pages on this website and should also make enquiries, in advance, of any third party from whom they may require acceptance of their credential.
 European-American University makes no claims of acceptance by third parties except where a specific agreement exists to that effect.

-By making application, the applicant confirms that they understand that all credentials granted by European-American University are granted on the joint basis of European-American University’s Royal Charter of Incorporation in the Kingdom of Bunyoro-Kitara and by the Western Orthodox University under its incorporation in the Commonwealth of Dominica.
+By making application, the applicant confirms that they understand that all credentials granted by European-American University are granted on the joint basis of European-American University’s Royal Charter of Incorporation in the Kingdom of Bunyoro-Kitara and its incorporation as European-American University, S.A., in the Republic of Panama.

 Because of licensing and legal restrictions on the provision of higher education, we may restrict or refuse applications from certain countries.